codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_Constants_RemovedConstants.md

-Detect use of deprecated and/or removed PHP native global constants.PHP version All
+Detect use of deprecated and/or removed PHP native global constants.
+PHP version All